01 of 02

 - Connect the power wires to the receptacle (white to white/black to black) or the phone/data wires to the appropriate jacks;

-- Insert box through hole in floor;
+- Insert box through the hole in the floor;

 - Fasten the cover plate to the floor.